kp-software/jsonapi_actions/README.md

 ```

 ### #json_response
-Response data is formatted so that it can be rendered with `FastJsonapi` or `ActiveModel::Serializer`.
+Response data is formatted so that it can be rendered with `JSONAPI::Serializer`, `FastJsonapi`, or `ActiveModel::Serializer`.
 If you are using a different serializer, or would like to further change the response.
 Then you will need to override
 `#response`, which defines the arguments for `render`.